inianantony/git_knowledge/README.md

 # Fork

 `Fork` in github is similar to cloning, except that this process is done on remove provider and not on local machine.

+# pull request

+since we dont have write access to a branch or repo, we can make commits to our forked repo and then sent a pull request for the orginal owner of the project to pull from our branch or from our repo.
+If they review and are ok with our changes then they accept the request and the changes gets pulled to thier repo or branch